caffeaulait/caffeaulait/README.md

 For most time, I am writing backend projects using Go and Java.
 I also have some experience in frontend, though I am not good at styling :)
 <br />

-I don't write side projects as often now due to work commitments.
-However, I keep learning new technologies during spare time.
+I don't work on side projects as often now due to work commitments.
+However, I am still learning new technologies during spare time.

 - 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/yang-lu-097782134/).